OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

 Before you can do any development work on OpenMDAO, you'll need a copy of the source code.
 The source repository for the OpenMDAO  project is available on :term:`Launchpad`.
-You can get a copy of the repository by typing:
+You can create a copy of the repository by typing:

 ::

    bzr branch lp:openmdao <branch_name>

-where ``<branch_name>`` is the name you are giving to the top level directory of your branch repository.
+where ``<branch_name>`` is the name you are assigning the top level directory of your branch repository.
 It's a good idea to name branches based on ticket numbers in our bug  tracker (:term:`Trac`) using the form ``T<ticket_number>-<desc>``, where ``ticket_number`` is the Trac ticket number and ``<desc>`` is a short description of the branch, for example,